 If your toe box is too low, it will push down on the top of your nails as you push off from the ground.
-Also, shoes that are laced too tight (as opposed to too loose, which is also an issue) can compress the toenails.
+Shoes that are laced too tight (as opposed to too loose, which is also an issue) can compress the toenails.

-In other words, if you’re putting undue stress on the toenails, that will cause repeated trauma and will lead to black toenails.
+In other words, if you’re putting undue stress on the toenails, that will cause repeated trauma and can lead to black toenails.
 Do it once, and it shouldn’t be an issue.
-However, if it’s a habit and routine, it will be.
+If it’s a habit and routine, it will be.

 Unfortunately, there isn’t too much you can do to prevent black toenails from unexpected, one-time trauma.
 If you drop a heavy object on your foot, there’s a good chance that you’ll get a black toenail.

 That being said, while it will take some time to heal, if you know that your black toenail is from dropping something heavy on it, you know that the cause is trauma and that it should be able to heal on its own.
 This means that it isn’t something more serious like melanoma.